RGBCube/site/site/dump/build-systems/no-gnulib.md

-Gnulib is a huge blob of C and 80 thousand lines of m4 that has crusted over 30+ years and is almost impossible to build correctly, has to be manually patched in every single program that embeds it, [^Gnulib is not a library, but a collection of source files that you are supposed to embed into your library, so you can expect to be pulling your hair out as it is well-rooted into most programs that embed it.
+Gnulib is a huge blob of C and 80 thousand lines of m4 that has crusted over 30+ years and is almost impossible to build correctly, has to be manually patched in every single program that embeds it, [^Gnulib is not a library, but a collection of source files that you are supposed to embed into your program, so you can expect to be pulling your hair out as it is well-rooted into most programs that embed it.
 Have fun packaging it all!] rewards bad OSes and makes good OSes shrivel in pain & makes packagers go bald & makes issues hard to diagnose and